-From indigenous peoples over 10,000 years ago to Portuguese colonization at the beginning of the 16th century, decades of African slave trade, and modern-day migration patterns, Brazil has a unique and fascinating history to share.
-Its modern culture is rooted in this colorful history, sprinkled with influences from around the world.
+From indigenous civilizations over 10,000 years ago to 16th-century Portuguese colonization and beyond, Brazil has a unique and fascinating history to share.
+Its modern culture is rooted in this colorful history, rich with influences from around the world.

-Take a deeper dive into the fabric of this nation through cultural exchange activities with Brazilian peers, exploration of historically significant sites, guest lectures with renowned cultural observers, and more.
+Take a deeper dive into the fabric of Brazil through cultural exchange with Brazilian peers, exploration of historically significant sites, guest lectures with renowned cultural observers, and much more.

 Business & Economics

-Slowly emerging from a 2014 recession that halted over 20 years of relatively unimpeded growth, Brazil is an economic powerhouse that boasts a mixed economy and an estimated $21.8 trillion USD worth of natural resources, including vast amounts of gold, uranium, iron, and timber.
+Slowly emerging from a 2014 recession that halted over 20 years of relatively unimpeded growth, Brazil is an economic powerhouse that boasts a mixed economy and estimated $21.8 trillion USD in natural resources, including vast amounts of gold, uranium, iron, and timber.